Logo

 In 1956, Pat Boone was one of the biggest recording stars in the US.

-Pat Boone had been reluctant to do it, and needed to be persuaded by being offered the chance to sing several songs and given a percentage of the profits, but was glad he did.
+Pat Boone had been reluctant to do it, and needed to be persuaded by being offered the chance to sing several songs and getting a percentage of the profits, but was glad he did.

 Pat Boone produced and starred in a documentary, Salute to the Teenagers, but did not make a film for a while, studying acting with Sanford Meisner.